 On the other hand, if a spouse or significant other simply goes to court and files a domestic violence injunction against you in order to prevent alleged abuse, it is a civil matter.
 A protective injunction is not a criminal matter, unless there is a violation of the domestic violence injunction.
 Such a violation is considered a crime.

-To schedule a free initial consultation about Florida domestic violence charges and injunctions, contact us via e-mail or call (407) 228-3838.
+To schedule a free case review about domestic violence injunctions, contact us online or call 407-228-3838.

 Possession of Alcohol Under the Age of 21

 Driving Under the Influence